TrueNASTrueNAS Nightly Development Documentation

 Boot Pool Device Management

-From the System Settings > Boot screen, click the Boot Pool Status button to open the Boot Pool Status screen.
+From the System > Boot screen, click the Boot Pool Status button to open the Boot Pool Status screen.
 This screen shows the boot-pool and expands to show the devices that are allocated to that pool.
 Read, write, or checksum errors are also shown for the pool.

 Boot Pool Status